-- (a) One reason that Rule 34 was revised was to address the uncertainty of what is meant by the commonly used phrase, "subject to and without waiving these objections, [responding party] will produce responsive, non-privileged documents responsive to this request."25 Responding parties should ask themselves the following questions when determining how to respond: Does "subject to and without waiving" mean the party is withholding something?
+a) One reason that Rule 34 was revised was to address the uncertainty of what is meant by the commonly used phrase, "subject to and without waiving these objections, [responding party] will produce responsive, non-privileged documents responsive to this request."
+29 Responding parties should ask themselves the following questions when determining how to respond: Does "subject to and without waiving" mean the party is withholding something?
 If so, what and why?
 Although the phrase has been part of the discovery lexicon for decades, Rule 34 and the 2015 Advisory Committee Notes explicitly require a responding party to either state what they are withholding because of an objection or, alternatively, describe the scope of the production they are willing to make.
 The amended Rules require a clarification as to whether documents actually are being withheld on the basis of the objection.
-The Committee Notes further clarify that the withholding party is not required to specifically identify or log withheld documents and may comply with this requirement by stating the scope of what it will produce, as described in III(C)(3)(c), below. - (b) When stating what is being withheld, the intention is to "alert the other parties to the fact that documents have been withheld and thereby facilitate an informed discussion of the objection."
-Taking the direct approach is recommended, if possible: "Because the marketing department had no role in the contract negotiations and therefore its documents are not relevant to the claims or defenses in this case, Company A will not search for, collect, or produce documents from the marketing department."
+The Committee Notes further clarify that the withholding party is not required to specifically identify or log withheld documents and may comply with this requirement by stating the scope of what it will produce, as described in III(C)(3)(c), below.

-&lt;sup>25 See FED.
+29. See FED.
 R. CIV.
 P. 34 advisory committee's note to 2015 amendment.